2021 Midyear Outlook: Navigating through the recovery

 Top 10 holdings (%) as of 06/30/2018: 8x8, Inc. 5.3, Aerie Pharmaceuticals 5.2, Tabula Rosa HealthCare, Inc. 4.9, Mimecast Ltd. 4.9, Tactile Systems Technology, Inc. 4.7, AxoGen, Inc. 4.0, MYR Group, Inc. 3.2, Kornit Digital Ltd. 3.1, EVO Payments, Inc. 3.1 and Cornerstone OnDemand, Inc. 2.8.

 The Russell 2000 Growth Index measures the performance of the small-cap growth segment of the U.S. equity universe.
 The Russell Microcap Growth Index measures the performance of the micro-cap growth segment of the U.S. equity market.
+The S&P 500 Index is an unmanaged index of common stocks.
 It is not possible to invest directly in an index.